Holden Voice Program 2023-2024

 Please note that you must be an active member of the Harvard Choruses in order to participate in the Holden Voice Program.

 At the Harvard Choruses, we believe that choral music and voice study go hand-in-hand, and the Holden Voice Program lives at the intersection of that belief.
-Singers today need sustainable, cross-genre, functional training that prepares their instrument for demands ranging from choral rehearsal to a cappella jams, MT tech weeks to HCO auditions; training that allows for the steady development, self-knowledge, and certainly, celebration of one’s unique voice.
+Singers today need sustainable, cross-genre, functional training that prepares their instrument for demands ranging from choral rehearsal to a cappella jams, MT tech weeks and HCO auditions; training that allows for the steady development, self-knowledge, and certainly, celebration of one’s unique voice.

 Students participating in the Harvard Choruses receive individual, subsidized voice lessons with one of our master artist-teachers.
 In addition to the subsidized lessons, singers also benefit from performance opportunities where they can apply what they've studied and share their vocal and artistic growth with a wider audience.